wncc/wncc.github.io/README.md

 This is the source code behind [wncc-iitb.org][], the community website for Web and Coding Club, IIT Bombay.
 [wncc-iitb.org]: http://wncc-iitb.org/

-What makes the website unique is it is maintained by the entire community and not just the admin group of the club.
+What makes the website unique is that it is maintained by the entire community and not just the admin group of the club.

 Being a club focussed on programming, we felt the best way to develop a collaborative and well maintained website is by allowing people to add content as and when necessary.
 But there is a twist, we add content via sending pull requests.